 4. Scorpions are fierce and ruthless hunters

 They are very patient hunters, sitting for hours in one spot, still as water, waiting for victims to come too close.
-A scorpion will then snatch it’s prey with lightning speed as its tail hammers down with paralyzing blows.
-Once the scorpion’s meal is motionless, it will be torn apart by the pincers.
+A scorpion will then snatch its prey with lightning speed as its tail hammers down with paralyzing blows.
+Once the scorpion’s meal is motionless, the pincers will tear it apart.

 Then things get nasty.

-Scorpions have strong juices in their mouths they spit on those pieces that help melt them into a chunky soup the scorpion will then consume.
+Scorpions have healthy juices in their mouths.
+They spit on those pieces that help melt them into a chunky soup the scorpion will then consume.
 Yum!

 5. Scorpions glow under a black light

-You’ve probably seen pictures of them glowing or maybe you’ve hunted them for yourself with a black light.
-Scientists say proteins in their shell glow a blue-green florescent color when you shine ultraviolet light on them.
-Those proteins are found in what is called the hayline layer.
+You’ve probably seen pictures of them glowing, or maybe you’ve hunted them for yourself with a black light.
+Scientists say proteins in their shells glow a blue-green fluorescent when you shine ultraviolet light on them.
+These proteins are found in what is called the hay line layer.
 Scientists don’t have a concrete answer on why scorpions have this feature.
-Some think it’s to help detect light, others think it may be a way for scorpions to spot other scorpions.
+Some think it’s to help detect light; others believe it may be a way for scorpions to spot other scorpions.
 Whatever the case, it’s pretty cool.

 6. Scorpion moms carry around their babies on their backs

-Scorpions have a very interesting mating dance when it’s time to reproduce.
-Before mating, males will grab the female’s pincer in his pincer and move around in a seemingly choreographed dance.
+Scorpions have a fascinating mating dance when it’s time to reproduce.
+Before mating, males will grab the female’s pincer in their pincer and move around in a seemingly choreographed dance.
 After the dance and the deed are done, females grow their young inside them for several months to a year.

 The brood is made up of around 25-50 babies that are born live.
-They crawl out of the female and then crawl to the top of her back.
+They crawl out of the female to the top of her back.
 They stay on her back for about three weeks before they attempt to give life a try on their own.

 7. Scorpions are nocturnal

 Scorpions will hide during the day and come out to play at night.
-So while you are sleeping, they could be making their way to your bed.
+So while you are sleeping, they could go to your bed.

 8. Scorpions can climb almost any surface

-The most common place for people to be stung by a scorpion is inside their own home.
+The most common place for people to be stung by a scorpion is inside their homes.
 Check your shoes before putting them on because that’s one of their favorite hiding spots.
-Bath towels and laundry piles are also common places to find scorpions.
-They like to be near a water source so you may see them in your kitchen, bathrooms and laundry rooms as well.
+Bath towels and laundry piles are also familiar places to find scorpions.
+They like to be near a water source so that you may see them in your kitchen, bathrooms, and laundry rooms.

 6 Ways to prevent or get rid of scorpions in Arizona

-1. Remove shelters: Scorpions like to hide out under piles of leaves, stacks of firewood or other debris in your yard.
+1. Remove shelters: Scorpions like to hide out under piles of leaves, stacks of firewood, or other debris in your yard.
 So keep your yard as clean as possible.
-Furthermore, get rid of cardboard boxes as it’s easy for scorpions to climb cardboard.
+Furthermore, remove cardboard boxes as it’s easy for scorpions to climb cardboard.

-2. Seal up your house: Scorpions may look big and scary to you but they can squeeze through a pretty tiny hole.
-It’s a good idea to seal up outlet holes or any other spaces in your siding, roof, windows, walls or screens that may be allowing them to make their way into your house.
+2. Seal up your house: Scorpions may look big and scary to you, but they can squeeze through a pretty tiny hole.
+Sealing up outlet holes or any other spaces in your siding, roof, windows, walls, or screens that may allow them to make their way into your house is a good idea.
 This also includes shoring up the spaces beneath doors.

-3. Reduce moisture: Scorpions seek out wet hiding spaces so eliminate any standing water around your house or in plants.
-Also, don’t over water your lawn.
-And inspect plumbing to make sure you don’t have any slow leaks that could be creating a breeding ground for scorpions.
+3. Reduce moisture: Scorpions seek out wet hiding spaces to eliminate standing water around your house or in plants.
+Also, don’t over-water your lawn.
+And inspect the plumbing to ensure you don’t have any slow leaks that could create a breeding ground for scorpions.

 5. Natural Repellents: Some say cedar and lavender are natural repellents.
 Try planting lavender or spreading cedar chips around the perimeter of your home.